engeir/hack-md-notes/parameter-scan.md

 linear relationship with temperature?

-With this, we want to look at how close the different forcings come to forming a linear relationship with the temperature signal.
+With this, we want to look at how close the different forcings come to forming a linear relationship with the temperature signal, that is, the absolute value of the temperature anomaly due to the forcing.

 Let us try to plot all non-zero values in the CESM LME forcing time series and the corresponding temperature value at that element.
-There will be significant noise to consider, especially for the smallest eruptions, and some eruptions that follow close may get unrealistically large temperature values, but maybe numerous events will clear things up.
+There will be significant noise to consider, especially for the smallest eruptions, and some eruptions that follow close may get too large temperature values, but maybe numerous events will clear things up.
 We may also use the deconvolution algorithm to get a response function estimate that we subsequently use to estimate the temperature, thus reducing the noise.

 We also add the CESM2 simulations and other simulation and observation data that we find elsewhere to the mix.